pentagramswheel/libra/README.md

 ##### sum

 The `sum` method returns the sum of all values within an array `arr`, by using recursion on each index `i`.

-##### errorReport

-The `errorReport` method retrieves a summary of all errors during the match report, given the players `players`, whether they were new or existing players `playerTypes`, and which players resulted in an error `errorsFound`.

 ##### sendReport